Visiting Laguna del Sauce: An Uruguayan 70 Square Km Reflecting Pool of Multidimensional Refractions

 These hills belong to the Sierra de Carapé, which in turn belongs to the range known as the Cuchilla Grande.
 The Uruguayan Cuchillas do not attain the height of mountains — the highest peak of the country is Cerro Catedral, at 514 metres — but rolling hill country is typical of the interior of Uruguay.

-The Cuchillas are also replete with strong historical associations with past conflicts involving both indigenous peoples now largely absent from national territory, and Independence-era struggles, and armed encounters during Uruguay's intermittent civil war which lasted through much of the 19th century until 1904.
+The Cuchillas are also replete with strong historical associations with past conflicts on the national territory involving both indigenous peoples and Independence-era struggles, and armed encounters during Uruguay's intermittent civil war which lasted through much of the 19th century until 1904.
 The Uruguayan writer Javier de Viana (1868-1926) wrote his story En las cuchillas against the background of civil war conflicts in Uruguay's hill country between gauchos loyal respectively to Colorados and Blancos.
 Compatriot Eduardo Acevedo Díaz wrote along similar lines, except that the hill country conflicts which also inspired some of his writings date back to the Independence era.

 Thus Uruguay, like many Latin American countries, has a strong revolutionary tradition, some of which is evoked by the history and memory of events in the Cuchillas of its interior.
 Even today, interpretations of that revolutionary tradition and of events in the Independence era and the complex, intermittent civil war are the subject of evocation and debate among many Uruguayans.